-Philips Hue Compatible 3rd Party Bulbs
+Philips Hue Compatible Bulbs That Work

 Third party bulbs that do work however are not part of the “Friends of Hue” program by Philips, then they will not have HomeKit (Siri) support.
 Philips doesn’t add such HomeKit compatibility to 3rd party lights at the moment.

-|Works with Hue?||Works with Hue Switches and Sensors?||Colored Bulbs?||Hue HomeKit?|
+|Compatible with Hue?||Works with Hue Switches and Sensors?||Colored Bulbs?||HomeKit Support?||Our Verdict|